GilTeixeira/tis-101/README.md

+# tis-101

+A TIS-100 Emulator made in Typescript and React.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).